multiscale/ymmsl-python/docs/ymmsl_python.rst

 This fragment describes a macro-meso-micro model set-up with a single macro model instance, five instances of the meso model, and five sets of ten micro model instances each.
-If the simulation requires only a single instance of a compute element, the short form can be used, as above for the ``macro`` compute element.
-It simply maps the name of the compute element to an implementation (more on those in a moment).
+If the simulation requires only a single instance of a component, the short form can be used, as above for the ``macro`` component.
+It simply maps the name of the component to an implementation (more on those in a moment).

-The longer form maps the name of the compute element to a dictionary containing two attributes, the ``implementation`` and the ``multiplicity``.
-The implementation is the name of the implementation as in the short form, while the multiplicity specifies how many instances of this compute element exist in the simulation.
+The longer form maps the name of the component to a dictionary containing two attributes, the ``implementation`` and the ``multiplicity``.
+The implementation is the name of the implementation as in the short form, while the multiplicity specifies how many instances of this component exist in the simulation.
 Multiplicity is a list of integers (as for ``micro`` in this example), but may be written as a single integer if it's a one-dimensional set (as for ``meso``).

-All this is a concise and easy to read and write YAML file, but on the Python side, all this flexibility would make for complex code.
+All this is a concise and easy to read and write a YAML file, but on the Python side, all this flexibility would make for complex code.
 To avoid that, the ymmsl-python library applies syntactic sugar when converting between YAML and Python.
-On the Python side, the ``compute_elements`` attribute of :class:`ymmsl.Model` always contains a list of :class:`ymmsl.ComputeElement` objects, regardless of how the YAML file was written.
+On the Python side, the ``components`` attribute of :class:`ymmsl.Model` always contains a list of :class:`ymmsl.Component` objects, regardless of how the YAML file was written.
 When this list is written to a YAML file, the most concise representation is automatically chosen to make the file easier to read by a human user.

 .. code-block:: python
-    :caption: Accessing the compute elements
+    :caption: Accessing the simulation components

     import ymmsl

     with open('macro_meso_micro.ymmsl', 'r') as f:
         config = ymmsl.load(f)

-    ces = config.model.compute_elements
+    cps = config.model.components
-    print(ces[0].name)              # output: macro
+    print(cps[0].name)              # output: macro
-    print(ces[0].implementation)    # output: my.macro_model
+    print(cps[0].implementation)    # output: my.macro_model
-    print(ces[0].multplicity)       # output: []
+    print(cps[0].multplicity)       # output: []
-    print(ces[2].name)              # output: micro
+    print(cps[2].name)              # output: micro
-    print(ces[2].implementation)    # output: my.micro_model
+    print(cps[2].implementation)    # output: my.micro_model
-    print(ces[2].multplicity)       # output: [5, 10]
+    print(cps[2].multplicity)       # output: [5, 10]

 (Note that ``macro_meso_micro.ymmsl`` does not come with this documentation, go ahead and make it yourself using the above listing!)

-The :class:`ymmsl.ComputeElement` class has three attributes, unsurprisingly named ``name``, ``implementation`` and ``multiplicity``.
+The :class:`ymmsl.Component` class has three attributes, unsurprisingly named ``name``, ``implementation`` and ``multiplicity``.
 Attributes ``name`` and ``implementation`` are of type :class:`ymmsl.Reference`.
 A reference is a string consisting of one or more identifiers (as described above),